-Everyone who has children, or even nieces and nephews, understands that you have to warn a child before punishing him or her.
+Everyone who has children, or even nieces and nephews, understands that you have to warn a child before punishing them.
 If not, you teach the child a rash of bad lessons, like these:

 I doubt that any of my readers would consider these as healthy attitudes for a child to assume.
 And that’s why we warn before we punish.
 We want them to understand that there are rational reasons for punishment, and we don’t want them cowering in perpetual fear.